radiatecode/dastats/README.md

 ![Stats](img/stats.png)

 This package is a lightweight solution to record and view the statistics for the dashboard or reports.
-Sometimes we need **KPI** / **Metrics** / **Statistics** in our **Dashboard** Or **Reports**, to create those statistics we need to go through lots of calculation, query between tables, rows etc. But using the package helps you to make statistics in nicer way, the statistics stored in a **single db table**, so it would be faster or easier to retrieve.
+Sometimes we need **KPI** / **Metrics** / **Statistics** in our **Dashboard** Or **Reports**, to create those statistics we need to go through lots of calculation, queries etc. But this package may helps you to make statistics in nicer way, the statistics stored in a **single db table**, so it would be faster or easier to retrieve.

 # Examples
-Lots of dashboard have statistic widget like total customer, total user, total pending orders, total sales etc.
+Lots of dashboard or reports have statistic widget like total customer, total user, total pending orders, total sales etc.
-For these statistics widget sql query apply between tables, rows and apply mathematical equation (plus, minus, count etc.) to get the single unified numeric value.
+For these **statistic widgets** we applied query across tables, rows along with mathematical equation (plus, minus, count etc.) to get the single unified numeric value.
+For small database it's ok to query / calculate but for large database the calculation may hamper the performance or create complexity.
+So what if we could calculate the statistics during the **CRUD operation**.

 ![Stats](img/stats-samples.png)

-But now we can create our statistics easily by this package
+### Examples 1:

-Example:
+Total User Counting:

-Total User:
+Increase a user whenever a new user is store, Decrease a user whenever user delete.

     use DaCode\DaStats\Facades\Stats;
     .......